There are many options available for sending money abroad, which can be confusing.

 - Customer support not helpful with issues

-- Exchange aren’t competitive
+- Exchange rates aren’t competitive

 - Accounts being closed without explanation